eclipsesource/introduction_to_git/slides/shit_git.md

 ]

 .right-column[
-Git can be hard sometimes, but **almost** everything can be recovered.
+Git can be hard sometimes, and with teams you may find your repository in an inconsistent state.
+However, **almost** everything can be recovered.

 Git is really just a Directed Acyclic Graph (DAG) of commits, and most git commands simply modify that graph.
 If you get into trouble, you can usually